dxos/dxos/docs/design/halo-spec.md

 message Proof {
   string type = 1; // Type of proof (e.g., "Ed25519Signature2020").
   Timestamp creationDate = 2;
-  bytes nonce = 3; // Used in Presentations to protect against replay attacks. bytes value = 4; // Signature.
+  PubKey signer = 3;        // Entity that created the proof (e.g., Agent, Device, Party). optional bytes nonce = 4; // Used in Presentations to protect against replay attacks. bytes value = 5; // Signature.
+  /// Must be present if signer is not credential issuer.
+Establishes the authority of the signer.
+Proves that the signer can issue such credentials. optional Chain chain = 6;
+}

+/**
+ * A chain of credentials that establishes the delegated authority to issue new credentials.
+ * Each key in the chain has an assotiated credential that establishes the authrity of that specific key.
+ *
+ * For example:
+ *    Alice/Device-2 => Alice/Device-1 => Alice
+ *
+ * This chain would include 2 credentials:
+ *   1. Giving Alice/Device-2 the authority to issue credentials on behalf of Alice, signed by Alice/Device-1.
+ *   2. Giving Alice/Device-1 the authority to issue credentials on behalf of Alice, signed by Alice.
+ */
+message Chain {
+  /// A mapping from the key to the credential that establishes it's authority.
+Keys must be encoded to string in lowercase hex with leading '0x'. map<string, Credential> keys = 1;
 }

 //